duckduckgo/iOS/.github/PULL_REQUEST_TEMPLATE.md

 1.

 <!--
-Do not delete these, they are reminders to test against different device configurations.

 Before submitting a PR, please ensure you have tested a reasonable combination of the following.
 Using a simulator where a physical device is unavailable is acceptable.

+Please delete configurations you *know* do not need explicit testing.
 -->

 **Orientation Testing**: